baffou/PhaseLAB/doc/Sphinx/docs/source/classes/ImageEM/methods/flipud.rst

         <p class="title">Description</p>

+    Methods that flips all the images of the object about the horizontal axis (flips upside-down). |/subTitle|

     |hr|

-    *ImageEM* objects vectors can also be used with this method.
+    *ImageEM* object vectors can also be used with this method.
 The transformation applies then to all the objects of the vector.

     |hr|